-CINNOX lets you set up third-party authentication, which will allow you and your fellow staff members to log in to the CINNOX service using an alternative method, such as your company network login credentials.
-This feature helps users minimise the number of instances they need to create and store or remember multiple passwords, which may lead to data security issues if not properly managed.
+CINNOX lets you set up third-party authentication, allowing you and your fellow staff members to log in to the CINNOX service using an alternative method, such as your company network login credentials.
+This feature helps users minimise the instances they need to create, store, or remember multiple passwords, which may lead to data security issues if not properly managed.

 CINNOX uses OAuth, an open standard for access delegation commonly used for the single sign-on (SSO) feature in websites or applications, to link the CINNOX service to a Microsoft Active Directory (AD) account in Windows Server 2012 R2.

 When a Staff administrator enables third-party authentication, you can use your Microsoft AD credentials to log in to the CINNOX service.
 Refer to the administration service-level Staff Third-Party Authentication section of this Guide for more information.